-I'd get it (with any of the lenses) at these links directly to them at Adorama or directly to them at Amazon.
-This free website's biggest source of support is when you use those or any of these links when you get anything, regardless of the country in which you live — but I receive nothing for my efforts if you buy elsewhere.
-I'm not NPR; I get no government hand-outs and run no pledge drives to support my research, so please always use any of these links for the best prices and service whenever you get anything.
+I got mine at Adorama; I'd also get it at at Amazon or at B&H. This ad- free website's biggest source of support is when you use those or any of these links when you get anything, regardless of the country in which you live — but I receive nothing for my efforts if you buy elsewhere.
+Use any of these links for the best prices and service whenever you get anything.
 Thanks for helping me help you!
 Ken.

 Top, Canon 70D and 18-135mm STM.